 Others can pledge donations towards their favorite team for each win.

 There are several possibilities and variations you can use.
-First, see what types of events or sports interest most personnel enjoy and decide from there what direction appears to work best so you can then plan and implement this exciting competition.
+See what types of events or sports interest a majority of the personnel and decide from there what direction appears to work best so you can then plan and implement this exciting competition.

 You can hold a company dance one weekend evening in the cafeteria or other appropriate space.